GoogleCloudPlatform/solutionbuilder-terraform-google-bigquery/tutorial.md

 ---
 **Save your solution to your Git repository**

-Set the remote url to your Git repository
+Set the remote URL to your Git repository
 ```bash
 git remote set-url origin [git-repo-url]
 ```